ava-cms/ava/docs/hosting.md

 ### What You Need

-- **SSH access** — Essential for running Ava's CLI commands (most good hosts include this, you may have to ask for it to be enabled)
+- **SSH access** — Essential for running Ava's basic CLI commands (most good hosts include this, you may have to ask for it to be enabled)
 - **PHP 8.3+** — Check before signing up

 ### Recommended Providers